-In this paper I have compared the effects of three international institutions in promoting trade: the GATT/WTO, the IMF, and the OECD.
+In this paper I have compared the effects of three international institutions in promoting trade: the GATT/WTO, the IMF, and the OEEC/OECD.
 One might imagine that the GATT/WTO would have the most effect, since it is the institution most dedicated to trade liberalization.
 Alternatively, one might imagine that the power of the IMF to make its loans conditional upon liberalization might spur trade.
 In practice however, the effects of both IMF and GATT/WTO membership on trade are usually quite small (indeed, they are often negative).
+The exception is that the effects of GATT/WTO membership are positive when a fixed effects estimator is employed; that is, joining the GATT/WTO is associated with a trade-creating effect, though simply belonging to it is not.
 The OECD, on the other hand, has a robustly positive effect on trade that is both economically and statistically significant.

 The GATT operated with a large number of exemptions, escape clauses, and opt-outs for developed and especially developing countries.
 Both the IMF and the OECD have a wide range of interests.
 And although the OEEC (predecessor to the OECD) had a strong incentive to liberalize in the form of conditional Marshall plan aid, neither the OECD nor the GATT/WTO currently has a lever comparable to the Fund's "big stick" of lending with conditionality to encourage trade liberalization.
 It would be unsurprising if none of the institutions I examine had an easily quantifiable effect on trade.
-The curious result I find is that membership in the OECD is consistently associated with a strong positive effect on trade, while comparable evidence is lacking for the GATT/WTO and the IMF.
-Since the result is robust, I think of this as an interesting mystery, and a good place to pass the baton to future researchers.
+The curious result I find is that membership in the OECD is consistently associated with a strong positive effect on trade, while comparable evidence is weaker for the GATT/WTO and especially the IMF.
+I think of this as an interesting mystery, and a good place to pass the baton to future researchers.